 I am David by Anne Holm

-After hearing a short description of each book, students fileld out a form and ranked the books they wanted to read.
-Based on their choices, we have divided them into 4 groups, all of them getting either their first or second choice of book to read.
+After hearing a short description of each book, students filled out a form and ranked the books they wanted to read.
+Based on their choices, they have been divided into groups, all of them getting either their first or second choice of book to read.

 Here’s how it will work: